 Advice for Staying Safe:

-At the Airport: Make sure your bags and luggage have locks and name tags.
+At the Airport : Make sure your bags and luggage have locks and name tags.
 Do not allow people to tamper with your bags.
 When seeking directions, proceed to marked information counters only.
+If booking through Uber, do so through the app and not the random people offering rides at the airport.

 In the suburbs (where Muizenberg is for example) you will come across “car guards”- the common practice is to tip them when you return to your car.
 Tipping a coin or two for this service allows these individuals to work.